Greybillions/CognoRise-InfoTech/currency-converter/README.md

-Sure, here's a README file for the provided code:

 # Currency Converter

 This is a simple currency converter application that uses the [ExchangeRate-API](https://exchangerate.host/#/#docs) to fetch the latest exchange rates and convert between different currencies.